Welcome to ERLI!

-Welcome to ERLI!
-At the Embry-Riddle Language Institute (ERLI) we are committed to making your study at the Daytona Beach campus very useful and rewarding.
-So, we have created this page as a source for useful information about ERLI and the Daytona Beach campus.
+At the Embry-Riddle Language Institute (ERLI) we are committed to making your study at the Daytona Beach campus both useful and rewarding.
+We have created this page as a source for useful information about ERLI and the Daytona Beach campus.

-If you have any questions or if there is anything we can do to help you, we invite you to ask your instructors or the ERLI administration, and we will do our very best to try to meet your needs.
+Refer to the ERLI Student Handbook to learn everything you need to know about being a student at ERLI.
+Some of our policies are explained below.
+If you have any questions or if there is anything we can do to help you, we invite you to contact ERLI faculty and staff, and we will do our best to try to meet your needs.

 Successful students come to class every day, on time.
 Attendance is mandatory in ERLI classes.
 This is not only an ERLI requirement, but also an immigration requirement.
 If you are here on a student visa, the U.S. government requires you to attend your classes.
 It is the law.
 For this reason, it is very important that you do not miss class.
 Students who exceed the allowed number of absences will be dismissed from the ERLI program.